Tapaewsky/tapaewsky/README.md

-# saios
-Hi!
+# Hi!
 I'm Said Tapaev, a SwiftUI iOS Developer.

 ## Skills
 - **Swift and iOS Development:** Proficient in Swift with extensive experience in iOS applications.